 We also hope to grow in numbers, not only by continuing to reach out to faculty already at KSU but also via targeted, cross-disciplinary new hires in materials science.
 In this regard, please join me in welcoming a familiar face at the institute, Dr. Deña Mae Kooijman, as the senior research engineer and manager of the AMLCI Cleanroom Research & Prototyping Facility.

-Jointly with our recently established new Internal and External Advisory Boards, our dedicated faculty, students and postdocs as well as our devoted staff, I am looking forward as we continue to strengthen our research and educational missions towards an AMLCI that continues to be recognized both nationally and internationally for cutting edge research in advanced materials science.
+Jointly with our Internal and External Advisory Boards, our dedicated faculty, students and postdocs as well as our devoted staff, I am looking forward to strengthening our research and educational missions towards an AMLCI that continues to be recognized both nationally and internationally for cutting edge research in advanced materials science.
 Please continue to stay safe and follow the Flashes Safe Seven Guidelines.